pycontribs/ruyaml/_doc/install.rst

 Optional requirements
 ---------------------

-If you have the C yaml library and headers installed, as well as the header files for your Python executables then you can use the non-roundtrip, but faster, C loader and emitter.
+If you have the the header files for your Python executables installed then you can use the (non-roundtrip), but faster, C loader and emitter.

 On Debian systems you should use::

-    sudo apt-get install libyaml-dev python-dev python3-dev
+    sudo apt-get install python3-dev

 you can leave out ``python3-dev`` if you don't use python3

 For CentOS (7) based systems you should do::

-   sudo yum install libyaml-devel python-devel
+   sudo yum install python-devel